-GBC general council meetings and portolio meetings are each held bi-weekly.
-All Schulich graduate students are welcome to attend GBC general council meetings.
+GBC General Council meetings and Board of Director meetings are each held monthly, with additional portfolio meetings scheduled on an as-needed basis.
+All Schulich graduate students are welcome to attend GBC General Council meetings.
 A student who attends three consecutive GBC general council meetings becomes a non-elected voting member of council.
-For assistance regarding any student-related issues, whether academic or social, students are encouraged to contact the GBC Office directly at W140B or by e-mail at gbc@schulich.yorku.ca.
-The GBC maintains an open door policy.
+For assistance regarding any student-related issues, whether academic or social, students are encouraged to contact the GBC Executive directly at W140B or by e-mail at gbc@schulich. yorku.ca.
+The GBC maintains an open-door policy.

-Student Events and Initiatives
+Student Events and Clubs

 The GBC produces events and leads initiatives to benefit student life throughout the year.
 Events include social programming, athletic events, case competitions, and much more.
 Schulich also has a vibrant network of student clubs, which form an important part of student life.
 Joining clubs and activities not only provides students with an enriched educational experience, but also helps in the development of marketable leadership and management skills.
-Visit gbcschulich.com for more information.
+Visit gbcschulich.ca or OneSchulich for more information.

-To learn more about joining these groups, make sure to attend the Club Fair during your start-of-term orientation.
+To learn more about joining these groups, make sure to attend the Club Fair at the start of term and to join OneSchulich.
 Feel free to contact the Graduate Business Council at gbc@schulich.yorku.ca.